derektypist/project-euler-014/README.md

 **NOTE:**Once the chain starts, the terms are allowed to go above `limit`.

 The aim is to investigate this using HTML Forms and JavaScript.

+## UX

+**Getting Started**

+Enter the limit as a whole number between 1 and 2000000 (e.g. 13) and click on the Submit Button.
+You will see the `limit` (number) you have entered as well as the starting number under the `limit` that produces the longest chain, unless you have made an invalid input.
+Click on the Reset Button to clear the information or to start again.

+**User Stories**

+As a user, I expect to get an error message, if I do any of:

+* Not enter anything in the input field
+* Entering a number less than 1 or greater than 2000000
+* Entering text other than a number (e.g. bus)
+* Entering a number that is not an integer

+As a user, I expect the function `longestCollatzSequence(14)` to return a number.

+As a user, I expect the function `longestCollatzSequence(14)` to return 9.

+As a user, I expect the function `longestCollatzSequence(5847)` to return 3711.

+As a user, I expect the function `longestCollatzSequence(46500)` to return 35655.

+As a user, I expect the function `longestCollatzSequence(54512)` to return 52527.

+As a user, I expect the function `longestCollatzSequence(100000)` to return 77031.

+As a user, I expect the function `longestCollatzSequence(1000000)` to return 837799.

+You will s